 - IEP or 504 Plan from your high school:

-- Most recent copy of your IEP or 504 Plan AND
+- A most recent copy of your IEP or 504 Plan AND

 - Your 3-year re-evaluation copy of your IEP or 504 Plan

-- Most recent psychological testing results and report (e.g. IQ testing, achievement testing, etc.)
+- Most recent psychological testing results and reports (e.g. IQ testing, achievement testing, etc.)

 - Exact diagnosis

 - Detailed information on how your disability affects you.

 - If it is a medical disability, a doctor’s letter or report should include:

 - your diagnosis

 - level of severity of your diagnosis

 - date of your diagnosis